an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 DTM offers many benefits to selected students including (but not limited to):

-• Guaranteed to study Computer Science or Computer Engineering at the UW - Seattle (no competitive application process later)
+• Guaranteed to study Computer Science or Computer Engineering at the UW's Seattle campus (no competitive application process later)

 • Participation in Allen School events and activities from your first day on campus